SPD3/ProbeSequences/README.md

 spd7416@nyu.edu

-The goal of this project was to implement a probe sequence algorithm that would allow for all n! possible probe sequences to be generated.
-This was done within the context of a HashMap, and main.py shows some example code of the HashMap being used.
+The goal of this project was to implement a probe sequence algorithm that would allow for all n! possible probe sequences to be generated within an array of fixed size n.
+This was done within the context of a HashMap, and main.py shows some example code of the HashMap that was created being used.

 For an array of size n, the maximum possible number of probe sequences that can